vrchatapi/vrchatapi.github.io/README.md

 # VRChat API Documentation

+As of late, this documentation has become quite outdated, many of the endpoints have changed since the last update, We are looking for some people to assist in maintaining this documentation.

 # Disclaimer

 This is the official response of the VRChat Team (from Tupper more specifically) on the usage of the VRChat API.